cloudastic/kubernetes/network-policies/11-allow-external-traffic.md

 # Allow External Traffic

-Imagine a use-case, where we have a requirement to allow an External service to periodically take back-up of the database.
+Imagine a use-case, where we have a requirement to allow an External service to periodically take back-up of the database. <br>
-This could be done in multiple ways., however the focus here is on tweaking the network policy to enable connectivity to the external service, so that it could backup the database.
+This could be done in multiple ways., however the focus here is about tweaking the network policy to enable connectivity to the external service, so that it could perform the backup.

 [<img src="./img/controlled-end-to-end-flow.gif" width="80%" />](./img/controlled-end-to-end-flow.gif)

-As a Pre-requisite you should already know the IP address of the external system that you want to whitelist / allow.
+As a pre-requisite you should already know the IP address of the external system that you want to whitelist / allow. <br>
-In this demo, We will be simulating this use-case by making use of a weather forecast website (https://wttr.in) and try the connectivity from the mysql pod in the backend namsepace.
+In this demo, We will be simulating this use-case by making use of a weather forecast website (https://wttr.in) and try the connectivity from the mysql pod in the backend namsepace. <br>
-Reaching the website (https://wttr.in) from the mysql pod in backend namespace and receiving a response confirms that our network policy is working as expected.
+Reaching the website (https://wttr.in) from the `mysql` pod in `backend` namespace and receiving a response confirms that our network policy is working as expected.

 ### Connection check before tweaking the Network Policy